The original and the best, accept no cheap imitations !

 Be patient, dont expect miracles, the system works but needs good clear recordings

-The microphone is often at the bottom of a device, point the microphone towards the bird
+The microphone is at the bottom of an iPhone, point the bottom of the phone towards the bird

-Remove the case from your device if you use one as this can dampen the microphone
+Remove the case from your iPhone if you use one as this can dampen the microphone

 Record a single bird at a time

 Capture at least two singing episodes if you can.